All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Rule 3: Keep sugar under 8 grams.
 Added sugar worsens nausea and provides empty calories.

 • Rule 4: Make it grab-and-go.
-If a snack takes more than a minute to prepare, you probably will not eat it on low-energy days.
+If a snack takes more than a minute to prepare, you probably won't eat it on low-energy days.

 Best Snacks for GLP-1 Patients